Inside: Looking for new Thanksgiving family tradition ideas? Here are 12 Thanksgiving traditions you can start with your family and friends this year.

 When the family is enjoying dinner, everyone can take a turn and share one thing they learned in the last year.
 This can be coupled with saying one thing they are thankful for.

-8. Face time family who couldn’t make it
+8. Face time or Zoom with family who couldn’t make it

 Video call those who weren’t able to make it to your family’s Thanksgiving celebration.
 The call doesn’t have to be a long one, just going around the room and saying hello will make those missing from your dinner table feel very special and included.